FiscalCalc

 State income tax (top rate)None (0%)

-Cost of living vs. national avgEqual to national avg
+Cost of living vs. national avg+1.4% more expensive

 Retirement planning in Florida requires factoring in the state's unique combination of cost of living, tax treatment of retirement income, and local income levels.
-Florida's cost of living index of 100 means that a dollar goes further in Florida than in most other states, which directly affects how much nest egg you need.
+Florida's cost of living index of 101.4 means that a dollar goes further in most other states than in Florida, which directly affects how much nest egg you need.

 Florida vs. National Retirement Benchmarks